This Too Shall Bleed

 and now she cuts me

-a deep wound bleeding tears
+a deep wound bleeding rain

 leaving me shaking

-while face down in the dirt
+face down in the dirt

 days — weeks — months